What is it? Why is it important?

-Stress, tension, noise and a lack sleep and physical activity also contribute to the body’s acidic state.
+Stress, tension, noise, lack sleep, and physical activity also contribute to the body’s acidic state.

-Some are more susceptible than others, no matter what, we should all aim towards maintaining a healthy diet.
-Don’t make it complicated, simply have a look at your plate: is 70-80% of it made up of alkaline foods?
-And does the remaining 20-30% consist of acid forming foods.
+Some are more susceptible than other to an acid environment.
+We should all aim towards maintaining a healthy diet.
+Don’t make it complicated, simply have a look at your plate.
+Is 70-80% of it made up of alkaline foods?
+And does the remaining 20-30% consist of acid forming foods?

 So, choose your foods wisely,

-These days eating healthy is easier, most grocery store carry the same foods I used to have to travel to get.
+These days eating healthy is easier.
+Most grocery stores carry the same foods I used to have to travel to get.
 Even though It is easier to find and get healthier foods and not as expensive as it used to be……it just is still not as convenient as fast food or processed foods.

-I am guilty of going driving thru, especially if I am in a hurry.
-Which is most of the time these days.
+I am guilty of going through driving thru, especially if I am in a hurry, which is most of the time these days.
 I used to be so much better about cooking and diet when my daughter was younger.

 I am not living my ideal life at the moment!
 2019 is my year to get back to basics.
 Breathe and eat how I know will make me feel good.
 Take the journey with me.